Covid 19 & Frequently Asked Questions

 Do I have to cut my own tree?

 There is a selection of fresh pre-cut trees available to choose from of Douglas fir, Grand Fir, Fraser Fir and Noble Fir.
-Pre-cut trees are not priced per foot but are individually priced on each tree.
+Pre-cut trees are also priced per foot and are the same price as u-cut trees.

 Do you sell live trees?

-We do not sell live trees or recommend digging out trees because the soil in the area is quite sandy and the trees often do not survive a transplant.
+We do not sell live trees or recommend digging our trees because our soil is quite sandy and the trees often do not survive a transplant.

 Do you sell tree stands?